Norwegian Forest Cat

 Although well adapted for life outside, the modern Norwegian Forest Cat is far from an outdoorsman of the feline world.

-The Norwegian Forest Cat has a unique appearance due in part to its lovely almond eyes set obliquely in the triangular head.
+The first thing you will notice about these regal-looking cats is their imposing size.
+Similar to the Maine Coon, the Norwegian Forest Cat is a lot larger than your average domestic shorthair.
+However, their uniqueness is not only reserved for their size!
+The Norwegian Forest Cat has an unusual appearance due in part to its lovely almond eyes set obliquely in the triangular head.
 In profile, this cat’s features are straight from brow to nose tip.
 The tufted ears complete the triangular look, and overall the expression is sweet, but inquisitive.
 A full ruff in the front gives the Norwegian Forest Cat a somewhat burly chest.
 The tail and rear britches are bushy and prominent, and the paws are tufted, an adaptation for walking on snow.
+And, to be honest, they do give Norwegian Forest Cats a particularly cute appearance- the bushy tail of these gorgeous kitties is like a cherry on top of their overall unique physique!

 The Norwegian Forest Cat is known for having a brown tabby and white coat, but in truth, almost all colors are seen in this breed in the full range from snow white to coal black.
-All coat patterns are possible, but not color pointing.
+All coat patterns are possible, including sepia and mink categories, but not color pointing.
+This means that Norwegian Forest Cats can be either solid colored, sport colors common for domestic cats such as ginger or tabby, be multi-colored such as calico, or have unusual smokey-colored coats.
+In other words, if you have any preference in terms of looks, you’ll be able to find a match within the breed: there’s a Norwegian Forest Cat for any pet owner out there!

 Nature has outfitted the Norwegian Forest Cat with a waterproof, insulated double coat.
 The dense undercoat is covered in more coarse guard hairs.
 Oddly enough, however, this cat requires far less grooming than most long-haired breeds.
 A weekly combing with more vigorous brushing during the spring shedding season will keep the cat’s coat free of dead hair and prevent matting and tangling.